Total Hip Replacement

 Causes of Hip Pain

 The most common cause of hip pain is arthritis.
-Sometimes called degenerative joint disease or degenerative arthritis, osteoarthritis affect any joint, but it occurs most often in knees, hips, lower back and neck, small joints of the fingers and the bases of the thumb and big toe.
+Sometimes called a degenerative joint disease or degenerative arthritis, osteoarthritis affects any joint, but it occurs most often in knees, hips, lower back and neck, small joints of the fingers, and the bases of the thumb and big toe.
 Osteoarthritis is most common in people over 50 years of age and in people with a family history of arthritis.